juliatan/CV/README.md

 Having realised that computers and the internet are infiltrating into ever increasing aspects of our daily lives, I decided to change career paths from investment banking, to learn how to code and co-found a tech startup in 2014.

-Since the start of 2020, I have sold and exited my startup [Peg], started a new company [Robin], aiming to tackle food waste and climate change, and (sadly) ended my new company Robin after 6 months.
+Since the start of 2020, I have sold and exited my startup [Peg], started a new company Robin, aiming to tackle food waste and climate change, and (sadly) ended my new company Robin after 6 months.

 Examples of my coding work can be found on my [Github].
 To find out more about me as a person, check out my [personal website].